kevthehermit/SpearPhisher/README.md

 If your using Gmail or some other SMTP relay instaed of a local one fill in all the required values.

 You can test the functionality of the SMTP by using the Create --> Single Email from the Nav Bar

+###### Portal Configuration

+For your portal to work correctly it needs an IP or a Domain assigned to it.
+These details will need to be configured in the Django application.

+Access the admin panel from the Nav Bar.
+Under Configuration create a new object and fill in the details as required.

 ##Usage